rpoleski/MulensModel/developers_board.md

     * **Allow fluxes to be fixed in chi^2 calculation (e.g. given a particular fs, fb, which you might want to do if you want fs as a chain parameter); also think how it will work for binary sources**
     * **give access to all fluxes without changing data\_ref**
     * **plot magnitude difference between 2 models for residuals plot**
-    * _it seems it doesn't have plot\_trajectory()_
+    * _it seems it doesnt have plot\_trajectory()_
     * add plot\_source() etc. already implemented in Model
-    * Event should sync information on which of the 3 types of parallax are used, so that if it's specified for event, then there will be exception if one dataset is missing earth\_coords etc. In general there should be some way to make sure which parallax types are used in which calculation of magnification.
+    * Event should sync information on which of the 3 types of parallax are used, so that if it is specified for event, then there will be exception if one dataset is missing earth\_coords etc. In general there should be some way to make sure which parallax types are used in which calculation of magnification.
     * Class Event should have not only set\_datasets() methods but also add\_datasets(), i.e. a similar method that appends datasets to self.\_datasets.
     * reduce calls to Fit.fit\_fluxes()
     * add finite source in chi2\_gradient()